shhsue/W209AirPollutionProject/README.md

 # W209 Final Project
-## California Air Pollution and Mortality Project
+## California Air Pollution and Mortality

 Data Files: Contains the SAS SQL cleaning code and the initial air pollution and mortality datasets used for the project